HOME | New stories | E-books | Awards | Story lists and tags | About me | Contact me

 .
 This is a story – and an author – not to be missed." —Rainbow

-Life Prison (original, shorter version from 2002).
+Life Prison.
 In the unmerciful world of Mercy Prison, there is no rule but unending pain.
 For Merrick, the arrival of his new guard provides hope that he may break beyond the boundaries of his life prison.
 But appearances can be deceptive, and Merrick does not yet recognize the danger this guard poses to his future.

 Men and Lads.
 Two guards.
 Two prisoners.
 A multitude of problems.

 Milord.
 He was the model prisoner, respectful to his guards and loyal to his fellow prisoners.
 What no one knew was that he held the key to destruction.

 Isolation.
 Being locked in a prison cell can cause a man to re-examine his priorities.
 Especially when the door never opens.

 Curious.
 His job is to guard the prisoners.
 But against what?